 • Mild itching

 Most minor reactions can be treated with an antihistamine or simply stopping the antibiotic.
-Please call the OPAT Team for advice.
+Please call the Bone Infection team for advice.

 Rarely a more severe form of allergy, known as anaphylaxis, may occur.
 If you develop any of the following signs: